plasmatech8/binternet/src/routes/(app)/docs/+page.md

 ## Router Specification

-A **router** inscription is your website.
-The inscription number can be thought as similar to a (permanent) static IP address pointing to your site.
+A **router** inscription is the configuration which defines the routes for your website.

+The inscription number for the router can be thought as similar to a (permanent) static IP address and can be used as the entry point for your site.

 ### YAML Schema
 ```yaml